addison-king/DAT201_Midterm/README.md

 -   Your presentation components - if you did slides, your slides and speaker notes; if you just talked while showing your map layout and/or QGIS, then you need to turn in some record of your question, your claim(s), and any lingering questions that you'd like to see someone answer.
 -   Your processing log, which should be sufficiently detailed that we could hand it to one of your classmates and ask them to create the same map you turned in.
 (We might actually do this.)
 -   A PDF copy of your map layout.
--   Citations of all of your data sources (this can be part of the processing log documentâ€”and may have to be, for more complicated-to-get-to pieces of data, like ACS sheets).
+-   Citations of all of your data sources (this can be part of the processing log document—and may have to be, for more complicated-to-get-to pieces of data, like ACS sheets).
 -   Documentation of what each group member contributed.